-Maybe it’s because a bunch of bills have been paid all at once.
+Maybe it’s because a bunch of bills got paid all at once.
 Or, maybe it’s because shopping for new clothes isn’t an option at the moment.
 It could even be the social media blues.
 Have you had those?

 Now, as organized and prepared as I try to be when it comes to keeping track of money, there are times when I feel like it’s running thin.
 And, it always seems like these are the times when I find myself needing things… like extra glass dropper bottles for my herbal preparations.

 Now, if you’ve ever priced glass dropper bottles, especially when you purchase them in bulk, they’re not too expensive.
 But when you’re feeling broke, shopping for any extras that aren’t absolute necessities can feel a bit extravagant and wasteful.

 A couple weeks ago, I was talking about the expense of natural living with my Letters To Natural Mamas friends, and I mentioned wanting to share some tips here on the blog to help you live naturally and save money at the same time.

 That’s why I’m gonna show you one way I save money, specifically when it comes to needing new glass bottles.
 When I feel myself a little low on extra spending money, and I really need some glass bottles for my herbal, skin care, and cleaning needs, I purge my house and apothecary for glass bottles to reuse.
 Today, I’m going to show you how you can take old, used glass bottles and clean them so they’re as good as new.
 If you’ve been wondering how to clean glass bottles, this post is for you!
 And don’t worry, this is simple and easy, and it doesn’t take too much effort on your part.

 If you’ve been wondering how to clean glass bottles, this post is for you!
 And don’t worry, this is simple and easy, and it doesn’t take too much effort on your part.